Reasons a Credit Card APR Can Increase or Decrease

 • You’re 60 days late making your minimum payment

-• You have completed or don’t comply with the terms of a workout agreement, which has renegotiated the terms of your agreement for a period of time
+• You have completed or don’t comply with the terms of an agreement with your card issuer, which has renegotiated the terms of your agreement for a period of time

 No matter how the increase occurs, it’s important to realize that your credit card payments increase when your interest rate increases.